theQRL/hyperion/docs/assembly.rst

 Inline Assembly
 ###############

-.. index:: ! assembly, ! asm, ! evmasm
+.. index:: ! assembly, ! asm, ! zvmasm

-You can interleave Solidity statements with inline assembly in a language close to the one of the Ethereum Virtual Machine.
+You can interleave Hyperion statements with inline assembly in a language close to the one of the Zond Virtual Machine.
 This gives you more fine-grained control, which is especially useful when you are enhancing the language by writing libraries.

-The language used for inline assembly in Solidity is called :ref:`Yul <yul>` and it is documented in its own section.
-This section will only cover how the inline assembly code can interface with the surrounding Solidity code.
+The language used for inline assembly in Hyperion is called :ref:`Yul <yul>` and it is documented in its own section.
+This section will only cover how the inline assembly code can interface with the surrounding Hyperion code.

 .. warning::
-    Inline assembly is a way to access the Ethereum Virtual Machine at a low level.
-This bypasses several important safety features and checks of Solidity.
+    Inline assembly is a way to access the Zond Virtual Machine at a low level.
+This bypasses several important safety features and checks of Hyperion.
 You should only use it for tasks that need it, and only if you are confident with using it.

 An inline assembly block is marked by ``assembly { ... }``, where the code inside the curly braces is code in the :ref:`Yul <yul>` language.

-The inline assembly code can access local Solidity variables as explained below.
+The inline assembly code can access local Hyperion variables as explained below.

 Different inline assembly blocks share no namespace, i.e. it is not possible to call a Yul function or access a Yul variable defined in a different inline assembly block.